schlangguru/valheim-mod-ship-marker/README.md

-# Valheim Ship Marker
+# Valheim Vehicle Marker

-Simple Valheim mod that adds markers for all ships to the map.
+Simple Valheim mod that adds markers for all ships and carts to the map.

 # Credits
 Icons from: https://feathericons.com